• Skip to main content

 The restaurants and cafes in the district are famous with their breakfast service.
 Having a Turkish breakfast at Rumeli Hisari neighborhood and visiting the museum at weekends is one of the best activities to do in Istanbul.

-Rumeli Fortress opening hours are between 09:00 in the morning and 17:00 in the evening.
-Please also note that the museum is closed on Mondays.
+Rumeli Fortress opening hours are between 09:00 in the morning and 18:30 in the evening.
+Please also note that ticket sales at the box office end at 17:30.
+The museum is closed on Mondays.
+Information on visiting hours was last updated on March 20, 2024.

 Visiting times of museums in Istanbul may change due to events and renovations.
 Before going to the museum, I recommend you to visit the official website of Rumeli Fortress and review the latest situation.